 The unique interval of parameter values where a leaf is reachable can be calculated by taking the intersection of the parameter intervals needed to satisfy each rule on the path to that leaf.
-This is because for any compound BSQ $\Psi$, we can compute the unique interval of parameter values $I(\Psi)$ under which $b$ will satisfy $I(\Psi)$ by substituting each BSQ in $\Psi$ with its corresponding inequality: \begin{restatable}{lemma}{beliefparameval} Let $\Psi(b;\overline{\theta})$ be an n-dimensional compound BSQ.
-There exists a set of intervals $I(\Psi) \subseteq \mathbb{R}^n$ s.t. $\Psi(b;\overline{\Theta})$ evaluates to true iff $\overline{\Theta}\in I(\Psi)$. \end{restatable} We can utilize this result to compute the unique interval of parameter values consistent with a braid by taking the intersection of the intervals of each leaf contained in that braid (Def.\,\ref{def:leaf_interval}): \begin{restatable}{definition}{leafintervaldef} Let $\pi(b,\overline{\Theta})$ be a BSQ preference, $\mathcal{P}$ be a gPOMDP , $b_0$ be the initial belief state, and $H$ be the horizon.
+This is because for any compound BSQ $\Psi$, we can compute the unique interval of parameter values $I(\Psi)$ under which $b$ will satisfy $I(\Psi)$ by substituting each BSQ in $\Psi$ with its corresponding inequality: \begin{restatable}{lemma}{beliefparameval} Let $\Psi(b;\overline{\Theta})$ be an n-dimensional compound BSQ.
+There exists a set of intervals $I(\Psi) \subseteq \mathbb{R}^n$ s.t. $\Psi(b;\overline{\Theta})$ evaluates to true iff $\overline{\Theta}\in I(\Psi)$. \end{restatable} We can utilize this result to compute the unique interval of parameter values consistent with a braid by taking the intersection of the intervals of each leaf contained in that braid (Def.\,\ref{def:leaf_interval}):

+\begin{restatable}{definition}{leafintervaldef} Let $\pi(b,\overline{\Theta})$ be a parameterized BSQ policy, $\mathcal{P}$ be a gPOMDP, $b_0$ be the initial belief state, and $H$ be the horizon.
 The \emph{interval of leaf $\ell$}, $I(\ell)$, is defined as the intersection of intervals $\bigcap_i I(\Psi_i)$ of the conditions of each rule $r_i$ that occurs in the path to that leaf.
-The interval for a set of leaves $L$ is defined as $I(L)=\bigcap_{\ell_i \in L} I(\ell_i)$. \end{restatable} Any leaf or braid with an empty parameter interval is inconsistent with the user's preferences.
+The interval for a set of leaves $L$ is defined as $I(L)=\bigcap_{\ell_i \in L} I(\ell_i)$. \end{restatable} Any leaf or braid with an empty parameter interval does not align with the user's requirements.
 For example, in Fig.\,\ref{fig:game_tree_visual}, note that $r_1$ is the only rule satisfiable if $r_1$ is selected from $b_0$ and the robot is observed to be broken.
 Using the Fig.\,\ref{fig:spaceship_repair_combined}(b) policy and assuming the sensor accuracy is 60\%, picking a rule other than $r_1$ implies that 50\% likelihood was high enough to fix the robot yet 60\% was not, which is a contradiction.
-Removing these leaves and braids prunes the tree.
+Removing misaligned leaves and braids prunes the tree.